Reviews You Can Rely On

 Involved adjustment process

 Who it is best for: The Chaco Z/Cloud 2 is ideal for adventure enthusiasts seeking a reliable sandal for backpacking, rafting, or hiking.
-A lead tester with over 15 years of guiding experience swears by their durability and stability on diverse terrains, such as rocky river crossings or long hikes.
+One of our lead testers with over 15 years of guiding experience swears by their durability and stability on diverse terrains, such as rocky river crossings or long hikes.

 Should you buy it?
 This is a great choice if you need a sandal for serious hiking and value traction and stability over lightweight design.
 However, they are among the bulkiest and heaviest sandals tested, with the tester noting, “I never felt light and free.
 But I always felt solid and grounded.”
 Adjusting the toe loop is complex and demands patience, but it boosts security.